alvaro-escalante/dedupe-csv/README.md

 # Dedupe-csv

-A lightweight module designed to be run from the command line, it takes a csv file and removes duplicate entries by default when detecting identicle lines and with optional parameters to select a particular header, it also has the option to select the first and last duplicates detected.
+A lightweight module designed to be run from the command line, it takes a csv file and removes duplicate entries by default when detecting identical lines and with optional parameters to select a particular header, it also has the option to select the first and last duplicates detected to be kept.

-`dedupe-csv` it's based on pandas' `drop_duplicates` function and follow the same functionality.
+`dedupe-csv` it's based on pandas' `drop_duplicates` function and follows the same functionality.

 ## Quick start
 <br />